 The business-vs-social use of Twitter suddenly became apparent to me.
 I had always struggled with the concept that anyone could write anything of substance in 140 words or less - even @alberteistein has trouble making himself clear with such a small blackboard.
 The following picture epitomizes what I previously thought of Twitter:

-but what you link.
+With Twitter, it's not what you write but what you link.
 I've always taken pride in my browser bookmarks - consummately organized and frequently updated.
 Now, there are millions of webnuts out there scouring the Internet and effectively doing my browsing for me.
 I just read their tweets; click on their links and retain/discard the content accordingly.
 The RT (Re-Tweet) feature allows me to pass on this same information to my (slowly) growing list of followers.

 No more blushing when I open Twitter on my Blackberry.
 My next project - figure out what the heck foursquare does!